ashilohfaith-debug/Ochre/README.md

 ## Overview

 Software development today is fragmented.
-A single feature often requires switching between a code editor, GitHub, an AI assistant, a messaging app, and other tools — and none of them share context with each other.
+Building a single feature often requires switching between a code editor, GitHub, an AI assistant, a messaging app, and other tools — and none of them share context with each other.

 This is why we built **Ochre**.
 Now, developers can: